 Chianti Classico:

 Chianti Classico is located between Florence and Siena and includes the municipalities of Greve, Panzano, Gaiole and Radda.
 The wine consists primarily of Sangiovese grapes and is known for its fruity aromas of cherry and plum as well as spicy notes of herbs and tobacco.
-Chianti Classico must contain at least 80% Sangiovese and is characterized by its strong structure and
+Chianti Classico must contain at least 80% Sangiovese and is characterized by its strong structure and potential for aging.

 Chianti DOCG: